curiostegui/skip_prediction/analysis-report.md

 ## Preprocessing

 - **Missing Information:** Given the volume of multi-lingual tracks (English, Spanish, Portuguese) and instrumental tracks, it was difficult to find the audio features, genres, and lyrics to all the songs in the dataset.
-Due sparsity of information available, songs that were missing lyrics, or any audio feature were excluded from the training set.
-This filter process would result in a 58% percent reduction, dropping the total count from 174,400 to about 73,800 rows.
+Due to sparsity of information available, songs that were missing lyrics, or any audio feature were excluded from the training set.
+This filter process would result in a 58% percent reduction.

 - **Clean Text:**
 - **Scraping:**